-If designers are not thinking about autistic people now, they soon will be, or should be.
-Autistic people have the same rights to functional and accessible spaces as everyone else.
-In his article on Branch Pattern website, Stuart Shell gives an overview of ASD (autism spectrum disorder).
+If designers are not already thinking about autism, they soon will be, or should be.
+People with autism have the same rights to functional and accessible spaces as everyone else.
+In his article Stuart Shell gives an overview of ASD (autism spectrum disorder).
 He explains why building owners and designers need to include this group, and how it will create great architecture at the same time.

-The FastCo article, How to Design for Autism is an easy read.
-As with most thoughtful design that aims to be inclusive, convenient and welcoming, designing interiors for children with autism makes for good interiors for children generally.
-Close attention was paid to texture, acoustics, and lighting conditions—features just as applicable to the rest of the world when it comes to designing autism-friendly spaces.
+There’s also the easy to read article, How to Design for Autism.
+Thoughtful design aims to be inclusive, convenient and welcoming.
+Designing interiors for children with autism makes for good interiors for children generally.
+Texture, acoustics and lighting features are applicable to the rest of the world when it comes to designing autism-friendly spaces.
 The architect behind the design of the Center of Autism and the Developing Brain says the key is to be sensitive to light, sight, textures, and sounds.
-The article can be downloaded from the codesign.com website.
+The article can be downloaded from the CoDesign.com website.

 Interest in autism and building design is a growing field, but who is doing the research?
 A comprehensive literature review looked at research from 1992-2021.
 This is one for academics and researchers.
 The findings can be used to build techniques specific to the themes.
 Researchers can also discover the most influential publications, authors, and journals in this field to uncover research gaps and fresh discoveries.